Earthborn101/dev_challenge_ryan/README.md

 Candidate: Ryan Christopher D. Adiao

 This application is written using Phoenix Elixir.
-Please refer to the APIs below to
+Please refer to the APIs below.

 ## APIs Developed
   * POST /api/v1/add-transaction-id